natanielmendes/14-session-cookies/README.md

 # Practicing NodeJS Session and Cookies

-1. User is saved in Firebase
+1. Retrieve user saved in Firebase and store user data in the session